MuhibRah/Bike-Renting-Analysis/README.md

 # Bike-Renting-Analysis
 Files for my analysis of Seoul's bike sharing system.
-Includes data set and jupyter notebook.
+Includes dataset and jupyter notebook.